RaymsDev/BringMeOut/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Facebook Connection
-While the App is on devellopment you must be registred by Admin on facebook platforrm as a beta user.
+While the App is on development you must be registred by Admin on facebook platform as a beta user.